oktadev/okta-blog/_source/_posts/2021-07-14-flask-scim-server.md

 {% img blog/flask-scim-server/flow_1.png alt:"SCIM FLow IMage" width:"1000" %}{: .center-image }

 In this setup, Okta is the source of truth for user data.
-The SCIM server opens up four endpoints locally which Okta is able to access thanks to the routing capabilities of ngrok.
+The SCIM server opens up four endpoints locally, which Okta is able to access thanks to the routing capabilities of ngrok.
 These endpoints are:

 - `https://localhost:5000/scim/v2/Users`
 - `https://localhost:5000/scim/v2/Users/{user_id}`